SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 We are using *OAuth 2.0 SAML Bearer authentication* to access the ByD OData service to read and write ByD projects with the user-context initiated by the user on the UI of the BTP application.
 In result ByD user authorizations apply on the BTP application as well.
 Users without the permission to manage projects in ByD can still open the BTP application, but ByD project data is not retrieved and projects cannot be created.

-Steps tp configure ByD for *OAuth 2.0 SAML Bearer authentications*:
+Steps to configure ByD for *OAuth 2.0 SAML Bearer authentications*:

 BTP consumer subaccount: Get the signing certificate of the BTP UAA service as OAuth Identity provider: